Oh, that dreaded speech schedule…

 So, I saved the best for last.

-The first time I created a schedule I can’t tell you how many erasers and sheets of paper I wasted.
+I’m too embarrassed to tell you how many erasers and sheets of paper I wasted when I created my first speech schedule!
 I now use an easy yet elegant, color-coded sticky note system in a neat file folder and simply move the stickies around to make changes.

 When all is said and done, I’m also sure to give teachers and students little Speech Schedule Reminder Cards.